How to Apply for SEBI Research Analyst Exam (NISM Series 15)

 ✔ CA & CS Professionals

-✔ Freelancers & consultants
+✔ Freelancers & Consultants

-NISM Certifications Required for SEBI RA & IA Registration
+Mandatory NISM Certifications for SEBI Registration

-For Research Analyst (RA):
+For Research Analyst (RA)

-For Investment Advisor (IA):
+For Investment Advisor (IA)

-Client Limit for Part-Time SEBI Registered Advisors
+Client Limit for Part-Time SEBI Registered Advisor

-✔ Maximum 75 clients allowed for part-time RA/IA
+✔ Maximum 75 Clients

-Once you cross 75 clients, you must either:
+If you cross 75 clients, you must:

 • Apply for full-time registration

-• Upgrade your structure
+• Upgrade compliance structure

-Documents Required for Part-Time SEBI Registration
+Documents Required for SEBI Registered Advisor / Investment Advisor Registration

 • PAN Card